whamcloud/Online-Help/docs/Contributor_Docs/cd_Running_IML_On_Docker_With_Vagrant_Servers.md

 ## Deploying Docker

-To setup a docker swarm using docker stack, following the instructions at [How to install IML using Docker stack](../Install_Guide/ig_docker_stack.md).
+Follow the instructions at [How to install IML using Docker stack](../Install_Guide/ig_docker_stack.md) to setup a docker swarm using docker stack.

 ## Overrides file